Hiklas/vagrant_get_into_tech_php/README.md

 ## Installing VM

 Clone this git repository or simply copy the VagrantFile to a suitable location.
+If you go to the [github repo](https://github.com/Hiklas/vagrant_get_into_tech_php) and click on the "Clone or Download" button there is an option to download a Zip file which is probably the easiest option.

-Using Terminal, Command Prompt or similar command line run the following command
+Once you have the repo contents downloaded and copied/unzipped somewhere, use Terminal (Mac), Command Prompt (Windows) or similar command line run the following command

 ```
 vagrant up